kazurayam/VisualTestingInKatalonStudio/docs/Step_by_step_instruction.md

 2. [Keywords/com/kazurayam/ksbackyard/ImageCollectionDiffer](../Keywords/com/kazurayam/ksbackyard/ImageCollectionDiffer.groovy)
 3. [Keywords/com/kazurayam/ksbackyard/ScreenshotDriver](../Keywords/com/kazurayam/ksbackyard/ScreenshotDriver.groovy)

-The `ScreenshotDriver` enables you to take page screenshot using [AShot API](https://github.com/yandex-qatools/ashot).
-The `ImageCollectionDiffer` enables to to compare 2 sets of PNG files and generates a set of ImagDiff files.
-The `Assert` is a utility to manage exceptional cases with logging and flow control.
+The `ScreenshotDriver` keyword enables you to take page screenshot using [AShot API](https://github.com/yandex-qatools/ashot).
+The `ImageCollectionDiffer` keyword processes a List of pairs of screenshots and generates a set of difference image files.
+The `Assert` keyword is a utility to manage exceptional cases with logging and flow control.

 ## Creating your Visual Testing test